suncoast-devs/handbook/lessons/cs-loops/index.md

 }
 ```

-In this case we start the `index` at 0 since our array index start at `0`.
+In this case we start the `index` at 0 since our array index starts at `0`.
 And
 we want to keep the loop going as long as the index stays _less_ than the length
 of the array (again, since array indexes start at `0` and end one index _before_
 the value of their length).